Search Advocate Guides

 - Choose two members who complement the area experts, particularly those who would partner with the department, provide another perspective on the same discipline or a person who the position would regularly interact with outside the department.

-Keep in mind that diversity includes a wide range of factors, including race, religion, sexual orientation/identity, ability/disabilities, ethnicity, socioeconomic status, geographic location, gender identity and expression and more.
+Keep in mind that diversity includes a wide range of factors, including personal characteristics, education, background, culture, race, religion, gender/sexual orientation/identity, ability/disabilities, socioeconomic status, geographic location, ideologies, and more.